pgEdge/spock/README.md

   - `first_update_wins` - the version of the data with oldest timestamp will be kept (this can be either local or remote version)

-  The available settings and defaults depend on version of PostgreSQL and other settings.

-  The default value in PostgreSQL is `apply_remote`.

   The `keep_local`, `last_update_wins` and `first_update_wins` settings
   require `track_commit_timestamp` PostgreSQL setting to be enabled.